Inflation Accounting Meaning

 - No Overstatements: Under this method, the profit and loss account would not be overstating the business income

-- Keeps a Check on Dividend Payment: Based on historical cost, there is a high possibility that the shareholders may make a claim for higher dividend payment.
-The inflation accounting method helps to keep a check on the same as the dividends and taxes will now not be calculated on a skewed figure unlike historical cost method
+- Keeps a Check on Dividend Payment: Based on historical cost there is a high possibility that the shareholders may claim higher dividend payment.
+The inflation accounting method helps to keep a check on the same as the dividends and taxes will now not be calculated on a skewed figure, unlike cost method.

 - Never-Ending Process: The changes in prices continue for infinity as long as there is inflation or deflation in an economy.
 Hence the process is never-ending

 - Complicated: There is a possibility that too many calculations make the process all the more complicated.
 There may be a lot of adjustments which may be difficult for the common man to interpret

 - Subjectivity: There may be certain discretionary judgments and subjectivity involved as adjustments to current values is not so simple as it is a dynamic thing in itself

 - Deflationary Situation Causes Exaggeration: When there is a deflationary situation, and the prices fall, a company may charge lesser depreciation.
 It may cause an overstatement of the profits of the business, which again is no doubt harmful